The Bankrate promise

 In general, asset allocation models suggest that you weight your retirement portfolio toward stocks while you’re young and further away from retirement.
-As you move closer to your retirement date, many experts suggest reducing the risk of your portfolio and boosting its income component by rebalancing to include more bonds.
+As you move closer to retirement, many experts suggest reducing the risk of your portfolio and boosting its income component by rebalancing it to include more bonds.
 The reason?
-Stocks historically have generated bigger returns over the long-term than fixed-income assets, but suffer more price volatility in the short-term.
+Stocks historically have generated bigger returns over the long term than fixed income assets, but suffer more price volatility in the short term.

 Your account provider should have a variety of stocks, bonds and mutual funds to choose from.
 Each of your employees should have their own accounts with the provider so they can choose their own investments and asset allocation.

 If you’re self-employed and looking for a way to contribute to a tax-advantaged retirement plan, a SEP IRA can be a good option.
-It offers you the chance to contribute a hefty sum each year and have your savings grow tax-deferred.
+It offers you the chance to contribute a hefty sum each year and have your savings grow tax-deferred or even tax-free.
 A SEP IRA can be especially useful if you don’t have any other employees — and don’t plan to hire them in the future.